Tracy Middendorf

-Tracy Lynn Middendorf is an American television, movie, and stage actress.
+Tracy Middendorf is an American television, movie, and stage actress.
 Middendorf's most notable roles were in the horror film Wes Craven's New Nightmare, the MTV series Scream, and the HBO series Boardwalk Empire.
 She also appeared in the Broadway production of Ah, Wilderness!.
 She has won two Ovation Awards, one Drama-Logue Award, and one Los Angeles Drama Critics Circle Award for her stage work, and also received an American Movie Award in 2015.